sankeer28/stock-predictor/README.md

 - Interactive web interface
 - Customizable timeframe analysis

+### Moving Average Controls
+1. Use the checkboxes in the Chart Controls section to toggle 20-day and 50-day moving averages
+2. SMAs help identify trends - when price crosses above an SMA it may indicate bullish momentum, below may indicate bearish momentum
+3. The 20-day SMA responds faster to price changes while the 50-day shows longer-term trends

+### Prophet Forecast Controls
+1. Use the "Forecast Horizon" slider to adjust how far into the future the model predicts (7-365 days)
+2. View the forecast line (red dashed line) and confidence interval (shaded red area)
+3. Expand the "Prophet Forecast Details" section to see:
+   - 7-day and 30-day price targets with expected percentage changes
+   - Trend direction (upward/downward)
+   - Weekly pattern information showing which day of the week historically performs best
+   - Seasonal factor analysis

 ## 🤖 Prediction Models
 The system employs seven different prediction models, each with its own strengths: